Will coronavirus vaccine mandates make workers leave their jobs? | DW | 15.09.2021

 The true cost of a vaccination mandate is then perhaps less an economic one than it is political and social.

-"The damage to social unrest would probably be greater," wrote Weber.
+"The damage caused by social unrest would probably be greater," wrote Weber.
 "Particularly the groups that reject many pandemic measures anyway would be further radicalized."